 Table of contents

-Spinach chicken pasta recipe is easy comfort food and perfect for a busy weeknights!
+Chicken spinach pasta is easy comfort food and perfect for a busy weeknights!
 The pasta soaks up the creamy sauce, spinach adds both color and nutrition, and tender thin slices of chicken melt in your mouth.

 It will become a family favorite!

-Combining flavors from my healthy tuscan chicken pasta and popular healthy pasta with pesto, it’s lightened up and made in one pot, yet retains that same creaminess and comfort food status that we know and love.
+Combining flavors from my healthy tuscan chicken pasta and popular healthy pasta with pesto, this chicken and pasta recipe is lightened up and made in one pot, yet retains that same creaminess and comfort food status that we know and love.

-This chicken and pasta recipe even be made gluten free, so everyone can enjoy it!
+This spinach chicken pasta recipe can be also made gluten free, so everyone can enjoy it!

 Why You Will Love This Recipe

-- Easy recipe: Ready for the dinner table in 30 minutes!
+- Easy recipe: Chicken spinach pasta is ready for the dinner table in 30 minutes!